magi42/libmpipp/README.md

 *There now exists more current proper ones.*

 There are a number of small applications in the `examples` directory.
-Most of them are my excercise answers in the Parallel and High Performance Computing courses in 1999.
+Most of them are my excercise answers in the Parallel Computing and High Performance Computing courses in 1999-2003.

 The library requires [MagiCLib++](https://github.com/magi42/magiclib).